 Do not cover for it

-You might feel embarrassed for your spouse or your personal situation.
+You might feel embarrassed about your spouse or your situation.
 You might not know how to deal with an alcoholic son.
 But lying about or hiding your spouse’s alcohol problem is not making it better.
-In fact, it is assisting the denial.
+It is assisting the denial.
 It is your life, be true to it.
 Masking it from the outside world won’t do anything but help you create a safe environment for the alcoholic to continue indulging in drinks.
 To a certain extent, this makes you seem approving of the drinking.
 It’s important that you realize lying is not a solution when you’re learning how to deal with alcoholic husband or wife.

 Do not try to contain or to cure it

 You or other family members or friends might be tempted to try every single thing you can to stop your partner from drinking.
-You might throw out or keep the alcohol out of sight, or you discipline him/her for drinking.
+You might throw out or keep the alcohol out of sight to remove the possible alcohol relapse triggers, or you discipline him/her for drinking.